GrandOrgue/grandorgue/INSTALL.md

 4. After installation or upgrading, run GrandOrgue from the Aplication menu or from the overview screen.

 ### Running GrandOrgue on Linux without installation
 This method requires that all dependencies have already been installed.
-Usually this way is used for trying a new GrandOrgue version when an old one has alreade been installed.
+Usually this way is used for trying a new GrandOrgue version when an old one has already been installed.

 1. Download the file ``grandorgue-<version>.linux.<arch>.tar.gz`` where `<arch>` is
     - `amd64` for intel 64-bit OS